Owl81001/Truly-Performed/README.md

 **About**

-Truly Optimized is an optimized modpack which focuses mostly on performance while having few QOL mods.
+Truly Performed is an optimized modpack which focuses mostly on performance while having few QOL mods.

 **Performance**